souryasaha1234/ConvoCheck/README.md

 ----------------------------------------------------------------------------------------------------------------------------

-Building Blocks of the App
+Building Blocks of the Website
 -----------------------------------------------------------------------------------------

-ConvoCheck is a JAVA based Web-App.
+ConvoCheck is a JAVA based Web-App for some conversions mentioned above.

-Technologies and Languages Used in this Web-App
+Technologies and Languages Used in this Website
 ----------------------------------------------------
       1) JAVA
       2) HTML